appbaseio/abc/README.md

 Adaptors may be able to track changes as they happen in source data.
 This "tail" capability allows a ABC to stay running and keep the sinks in sync.

-#### BETA Feature
+ABC also contains support for being able to resume operations after being stopped.

-As of release `v0.4.0`, ABC contains support for being able to resume operations after being stopped.
-The feature is disabled by default and can be enabled with the following:
+The feature is disabled by default and can be enabled as the following:

 ```
 source = mongodb({"uri": "mongo://localhost:27017/source_db"})